andradecristian/repodman/README.md

 With repodman you can sync with Red Hat's subscription manager, allowing it to fetch RHEL6 RHEL7 and RHEL8 packages and create a local repo.

-Please refer to instructions.txt for installation and documentation.
+Please refer to readme for installation and documentation.